-Lynnette Johnson is in her 23rd year overall with Ole Miss Athletics.
-Currently, she is in her 14th year as a Sport Administrator and Senior Woman Administrator.
-She is the Sport Administrator for eight intercollegiate programs, which include: soccer, volleyball, rifle, women's basketball, men's and women's golf and tennis.
-She also handles multiple internal and external operations involving all sports programs and several departments.
+Lynnette Johnson enters her 25th year with Ole Miss Athletics.
+She is currently in her 16th year as a sport administrator and senior woman administrator.
+She is the sport administrator for several intercollegiate programs, including soccer, volleyball, softball, rifle, women's basketball, men's and women's golf, men's and women's tennis and men's and women's track and field.
+She also handles multiple internal and external operations involving all the sports programs and several departments.

-During her first nine years, Johnson was a member of the Sports Medicine staff.
+Johnson was a member of the sports medicine staff during her first nine years.
 She became the first female head athletic trainer in the Southeastern Conference in 1997.

-The Pittsburgh, Pa., native is a 1988 graduate of East Carolina University and a 1990 graduate of Ole Miss with a master's degree in Education.
+The Pittsburgh, Pennsylvania, native is a 1988 graduate of East Carolina University, and a 1990 graduate of Ole Miss with a master's degree in education.
 She is married to Tal Johnson and the couple has two daughters, Alexandria and Samantha.